(CNN) — Which country has the highest-priced hotels?

 If you're looking for savings, timing is everything.
 We asked Smith Travel Research for a month-by-month look at average room rates for destinations across the United States.
 New York City prices, for instance, drop in July and August, while Phoenix peaks at about $150 per night in October.
 On Oahu, hotel prices decline by about $20 per night between early January and early February.

 At high-end hotels, free Wi-Fi remains frustratingly scarce.
 According to the American Hotel & Lodging Association, 84% of luxury hotels charge for in-room Internet access, while just 8 percent of economy hotels do.
 Here, Travel + Leisure acknowledges the upscale hotel brands that provide the best Internet service.
+First Place: Peninsula and Shangri-La Hotels have free Wi-Fi not only in all hotel rooms and common areas but also in their automobile fleets.

 Second Place: Andaz provides free in-room and lobby Internet access.